oneapi-src/oneTBB/rfcs/proposed/parallel_block_for_task_arena/README.md

 There will be a question that we need to answer:
 * Do we see any value if arena potentially can transition from one to another state?

-To answer this question, the following scenarios should be considired:
+To answer this question, the following scenarios should be considered:
 * What if different types of workloads are mixed in one application?
 * Different types of arenas can be used for different types of workloads.

 ### When threads should leave?

 oneTBB itself can only guess when the ideal time to release threads from the arena is.
-Therefore, it does the best effort to preserve and enhance performance without completely messing composability guarantees (that is how delayed leave is implemented).
+Therefore, it does its best effort to preserve and enhance performance without completely messing up composability guarantees (that is how delayed leave is implemented).

 As we already discussed, there are cases where it does not work perfectly, therefore customers that want to further optimize this